Batman: The Brave and the Bold: Comic book

 In January 2009, the first issue of Batman: the Brave and the Bold was released.
 The comic book follows the same format as the show, starting off with a brief teaser segment at the start of the book which features Batman teaming up with an additional hero for a short adventure unrelated to the rest of the issue.
-Several authors have contributed to the comic book series, including Matt Wayne, J. Torres and Landry Walker.
+Several authors have contributed to the comic book series, including Matt Wayne, J. Torres, and Landry Walker.

 Certain characters such as Superman, Wonder Woman, Captain Marvel Jr. and Mary Marvel made appearances in the comic prior to actually appearing in the show, while other characters, such as Power Girl, Kid Eternity, Brother Power and Angel and the Ape, appeared in the comic without ever actually appearing on the show.
-In addition, the depictions of several characters in the comic book (notably Katana and Talia al Ghul and The Doom Patrol and Damian Wayne) do not match up with their television counterparts, something that Brave and the Bold director Ben Jones stated stems from the comic artists not being given character reference sheets from the show's producers.
+In addition, the depictions of several characters in the comic book do not match up with their television counterparts, something that Brave and the Bold director Ben Jones stated stems from the artists not being given reference sheets.

 The Batman: The Brave and the Bold comic series began selling in the UK on March 11, 2010, published by Titan Magazines.

 In late 2010, the series was relaunched as The All-New Batman: The Brave and the Bold, with the new creative team of Sholly Fisch and Rick Burchett.
-In order to devote more pages to the actual story, the teaser segments from the first series were dropped.
+To devote more pages to the actual story, the teaser segments from the first series were dropped.
 This incarnation of the title lasted 16 issues.
 The final issue is a Valentine's-themed story featuring Batman, Batgirl and Bat-Mite.

+Crossovers

+In 2018, an animated direct-to-video film, Scooby-Doo! & Batman: The Brave and the Bold, was released.
+In the film, which features most of the cast reprising their roles from the series, Batman recruits Scooby-Doo and his friends to take on a threat posed by villains of Batman.

+The Batman: The Brave and the Bold incarnation of Batman appears in the 2017 episode, "The Academy", of Teen Titans Go! via archival footage.